casper-network/docs/source/docs/casper/resources/beginner/querying-network.md

+---
+title: Querying a Node
+---

-# Querying a Casper Network
+# Querying a Casper Node

 The Casper node supports queries for users and developers to obtain information stored on the blockchain.